Learn About the Pilot Program

 - Springfield: Chestnut Talented and Gifted Middle School and Mary M. Walsh Elementary School

-Members of the Kaleidoscope Collective for Learning can find more detailed information and the cohort hub at Kaleidoscope Collective for Learning Portal.
+Those interested in learning more about the Kaleidoscope Collective for Learning can find more detailed information on their website.
+Cohort members can access the Cohort Hub at the Kaleidoscope Collective for Learning Portal.